-As shown in Figure 4-28, and thinking from a logical/business microservice perspective, when implementing a Service Fabric Stateful Reliable Service, you usually will need to implement two tiers of services.
+As shown in Figure 4-27, and thinking from a logical/business microservice perspective, when implementing a Service Fabric Stateful Reliable Service, you usually will need to implement two tiers of services.
 The first is the back-end stateful reliable service, which handles multiple partitions (each partition is a stateful service).
 The second is the front-end service, or Gateway service, in charge of routing and data aggregation across multiple partitions or stateful service instances.
 That Gateway service also handles client-side communication with retry loops accessing the backend service.
 It is called a Gateway service if you implement your custom service, or alternatevely you can also use the out-of-the-box Service Fabric reverse proxy.

+Business/logical microservice

-Business/logical microservice (Using Azure Service Fabric Stateful Reliable Services) Gateway service Stateful service Partition partitions partition partitions
+(Using Azure Service Fabric Stateful Reliable Services)

-Figure 4-28.
+Figure 4-27.
 Business microservice with several stateful service instances and a custom gateway front-end

 In any case, when you use Service Fabric Stateful Reliable Services, you also have a logical or business microservice (Bounded Context) that is usually composed of multiple physical services.
-Each of them, the Gateway service and Partition service could be implemented as ASP.NET Web API services, as shown in Figure 4-28.
+Each of them, the Gateway service and Partition service could be implemented as ASP.NET Web API services, as shown in Figure 4-27.